jpmorganchase/java-lint-assert/Readme.md

  1. When running in an IntelliJ console, make package.class.method "clickable" and navigate to the method declaration
  1. Display a ratio of # of asserts to the size of the "method under test" and number of its conditions
  1. Lint for assertness in nested test classes
+ 1. Lint for assertness in nested methods (testing utility methods for ex.)

 ## License